 - Add 1/4 tsp of baking soda per cup of honey.

-So, want to show them the honey?
+Want to show them the honey?
 Check out these recipes!

 Honey Garlic Green Beans